atom/atom/docs/creating-a-package.md

 is to build out Atom's API organically based on the needs of package authors like you.

-Check out [wrap-guide] for a simple example of Atom's package API in action.

 ## Stylesheets

 Stylesheets for your package should be placed in the _stylesheets_ directory.